yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 3g.
 For Driver type, cycle the arrows until it says `libusbK (v3.0.7.0)`.
 This is very important.
     - 3h.
 Hit install driver.
     - 3i.
 Close Zadig.
     - 3j.
-Drag and drop the bin file from step 1 of this guide onto the `RCMSmasher.exe` program.
+Drag and drop the `hekate_ctcaer_4.5.bin` file (from step 3a of this guide) onto the `TegraRcmSmash.exe` program.
 It should not stay open and your switch should now display some text on it.
 If it did not, make sure you have carefully followed all of the previous steps and try again.
     - 3k.
 You are now in hekate.
 Navigate hekate using volume up and down to go up and down and power to select.
 Select `Console info` and then `Print fuse info`.
 It should print out some data onto your screen and then say `Press Power to dump to SD card`.
 Press power and it should now say `Done!` and `Press volume to go to menu`.
 Press a volume button and then select `back` in the menu.
     - 3l.
 Select `Tools` and then select `Dump package1/2`.
 After it finishes, it should say `Done.
 Press any key` near the bottom.
 Press any key to return to the tools menu.
     - 3m.
 Select `Backup` and then select `Backup eMMC BOOT0/1`.
 This make take a few seconds to load.
 After it finished filling the progress bar it should say `Finished and verified!
 Press any key`.
 Press any key to return to the backup menu.